w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-The following code example iterates through all top-level items that have a submenu (indicated through the class `has-submenu`) and adds click event to the first (top-level) link in each menu item.
-Despite the name, click events are activated regardless of the input method as soon as the link gets activated.
-If the submenu is closed at the time the link is activated, the script opens the submenu, and vice versa.
+The following code iterates through all top-level items that have a submenu (indicated through the class `has-submenu`) and adds a click event to the first link (which is the top-level item).
+When the link is activated, the script opens or closes the submenu depending on its state.

+In addition, the `aria-expanded` attribute is set to `true` when the menu is shown and to `false` when it is hidden from view.

+{::nomarkdown}
+<%= notes_start() %>
+{:/}

+**Note:** Despite the name, click events are activated regardless of the input method as soon as the link gets activated.

+{::nomarkdown}
+<%= notes_end() %>
+{:/}

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>